bowen0701/bowen0701.github.io/_posts/2014-10-01-paper-lakhal-semi-competing-assoc.md

 ## [Paper: Lakhal, Rivest & Abdous (Biometrics, 2008)](https://www.jstor.org/stable/25502035?seq=1#page_scan_tab_contents)

 **Semi-competing risks data** occurs often in biomedical research, in which if the terminal event occurs first, it would censor the non-terminal event, but not vice versa.
 The goals are to study the **association between the non-terminal and terminal event times** and their **marginal behaviors**.
-This study note is to provide some details of the seminal work of Lakhal, Rivest & Abdous (Biometrics, 2008) which extends the work of [Fine, Jiang & Chappell (Bmka, 2001)](http://www.jstor.org/stable/2673691) from a **gamma frailty model**, for the joint survival function of the terminal and non-terminal event times over the observable region, to a general class of [Archemedean copulas](http://en.wikipedia.org/wiki/Copula_(probability_theory)).
+This study note is to provide some details of the seminal work of Lakhal, Rivest & Abdous (Biometrics, 2008) which extends the work of [Fine, Jiang & Chappell (Bmka, 2001)](http://www.jstor.org/stable/2673691) from a **gamma frailty model**, for the joint survival function of the terminal and non-terminal event times over the observable region, to a general class of **Archimedean copulas.**

 ## Key Points

-The main idea of the work is to utilize smartly the relationships between the Archemedean copulas and [Kendall's tau](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient) and the **cross-ratio** for establishing the estimating equations for the association parameter.
+The main idea of the work is to utilize smartly the relationships between the Archimedean copulas and [Kendall's tau](http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient) and the **cross-ratio** for establishing the estimating equations for the association parameter.

 ## Summary